alexwox/ScrapeFlow/README.md

    - Try: Specify the execution logic
    - Catch: Log errors in environment.log.error(error.message).
 Return false.
 6. Add executor to the executor registry: /lib/workflow/executor/registry.ts

+** To create a new TaskParamType**

+1. Go to app/workflow/\_components/nodes/param and create a new param file.
+2. Style the new Param component.
+3. Open app/workflow/\_components/nodes/NodeParamField.tsx
+4. Add a new Case in the switch, containing the correct Param component with inputs
+5. Choose a color in the app/workflow/\_components/nodes/common.tsx file.